vygr/ChrysaLisp/docs/VP_VM.md

 `(s-jump)`, but this happens all over the code base where possible.

 The `(dec-method)` function takes the lists of input and output parameter registers.
-If the list of inputs or outputs is `nil` this means to inherit the list from the parent class declaration.
+If the list of inputs or outputs is `:nil` this means to inherit the list from the parent class declaration.

 An example from the array class.inc.